-Since its designation as our first national park in 1872, Yellowstone has been a cherished part of the Wyoming's rich tapestry.
+Since its designation as a national park in 1872, Yellowstone National Park has been a cherished part of the Wyoming's rich tapestry.
 It’s easy to see why.
-The very definition of “unspoiled,” Yellowstone National Park has served for generations as a sort of living museum, its natural splendors giving visitors an up-close-and-personal glimpse of what the continent was like in the days before recorded history.
+The very definition of “unspoiled,” Yellowstone has served for generations as a sort of living museum, its natural splendors giving visitors an up-close-and-personal glimpse of what the continent was like in the days before recorded history.
 With 2,219,789 acres of sprawling wilderness to explore, Yellowstone stands as one of North America’s greatest assets — and it’s open year-round for visitors to enjoy.

 The park’s vast network of trails will take hikers to hundreds of secluded places where vehicles are prohibited.
 You’re bound to see wildlife wherever you go.
 Yellowstone’s legendary wildlife includes grizzly and black bears, gray wolves, buffalo, elk, pronghorn antelope, trumpeter swans, eagles and much more.